Best Outdoor Watches

 Q: Will a GPS Watch Work Outside the United States?

-Many, many of the best outdoor watches will sport GPS technology.
+Many of the best outdoor watches are equipped with GPS technology.
 GPSs were not designed to be used indoors and as such, are a perfect match for outdoor watches.
 You already know the benefits of this technology and once you fully understand how it works, you will easily be able to answer this question.
 The reason GPS will not function properly inside is that it uses various satellites in the sky to triangulate its position.
 In other words, if it does not have access to the sky it can’t get a signal anywhere.

 Walls, doors and various other building components will block this attempted signal and render the GPS useless.
-So, it is irrelevant where you use your GPS watch as long as you have direct access to the sky, it will function.
-The only issue is when you need specific maps as no, U.S. maps would do no good elsewhere.
+So, it is irrelevant where you use your GPS watch as long as you have direct access to the sky, it will pick up data from the constantly circulating satellites and function without problem.

 Q: How Can You Clean the Face of the Watch?